-Dialogues économiques is an online outreach journal, edited by Aix-Marseille School of Economics (AMU, CNRS, EHESS, Centrale Marseille).
+Dialogues économiques is a digital media popularising economics, edited by Aix-Marseille School of Economics (AMU, CNRS, EHESS, Centrale Marseille).

 From research papers published in international academic journals, Dialogues économiques provides insights into societal issues through articles co-written by journalists and researchers.